vijay-shankaranand/tp/docs/UserGuide.md

 Imagine we have a contact `Hans` in JobFestGo.
 If you have selected a particular event and this event is not linked to `Hans`, `find_contact Hans` will not have any results.

 Repeatedly using this command will result in the list being successively filtered.
+The examples below illustrate this.
 </box>

 Format: `find_contact KEYWORD [MORE_KEYWORDS]`